Bhavesh1513/Webbuzz/README.md

 Once the application is up and running, you can explore the following features:

 - **Multi-stage Form**: Users can progress through a form in multiple steps, allowing for organized data collection.
-- **IPL Page**: View statistics of IPL teams, including the number of trophies each team has won.
+- **IPL Page**: User can view IPL teams, including the number of trophies each team has won.
 - **Login and Signup**: Users can create accounts or log in to access personalized features.
 - **Champions Section**: View the list of past winners in both the ODI and T20 cricket formats, showcasing the champions of world cricket.